Pipedream with Dylan Pierce

 00:06:17 - Dylan Pierce

-So we'll call this one VM stack JavaScript.
-VM stack.
+So we'll call this one JavaScript Jamstack.
+Jamstack.
 Cool.
 Now we have the ability to make folders and workflows.
 And in this case, what is a workflow?
 That's a great question.
 A workflow is basically a script.
 If you're coming from a developer background, you can think of a workflow as basically a script.
 It's a series of steps.
 If you're coming from a no-code background, it's kind of like a Zapier automation or just an automation of sorts.

 00:06:53 - Anthony Campolo